How to Start an Ice Cream ShopLast updated on 5/24/2022

 - Mint Chocolate Chip

 Lactose intolerance affects millions of people in the United States, directly impacting their ability to enjoy ice cream and other dairy products.
 Lactose-free ice cream can either be made by filtering the lactose out of the milk used in ice cream, or by adding synthetic lactase enzymes into dairy milk.
-Offering a selection of lactose-free ice cream on your menu is a great way to cater towards a subsection of the population, and can be a competitive advantage over other ice cream shops that don’t have similar offerings.
+Offering a selection of lactose-free ice cream on your menu is a great way to cater to guests with alternative diets, and it can be a competitive advantage over other ice cream shops that don’t have similar offerings.

 Similar to lactose-free ice cream, dairy-free ice cream takes the process a step further and eliminates dairy from the recipe.
-Instead, a substitute is used in its place, usually an ingredient like almond milk or coconut milk.
+A substitute is used in its place, usually an ingredient like almond milk or coconut milk.
 Dairy-free ice cream is a great addition to your menu as it not only appeals to lactose-intolerant customers but also vegan customers.
-Veganism is a growing dietary trend, and offering a selection of ice creams that vegans are able to order can boost sales and help your ice cream shop establish a niche consumer base.
+Vegan menus are growing in popularity, so offering ice creams that vegans can order may boost sales and help your ice cream shop establish a niche customer base.

 8. Ice Cream Shop Decor

-The setup and design of your ice cream shop are very important in giving off a classic ice cream shop feel.
-Many people have a specific idea of how an ice cream shop is designed, usually with bright colors and loud cheery music.
+The setup and design of your ice cream shop help tell your brand story.
+Many people have a specific idea of how ice cream shops are stylized, usually with bright colors and loud, cheery music.
 Common colors used in ice cream shop design include bright reds, pinks, and teals as well as patterns such as polka dots and stripes.
-However, outside of decorations, there are areas of your ice cream shop that need to be designed with functionality in mind.
+However, you may want to stray away from the classic ice cream parlor aesthetic and follow emerging foodservice design trends instead.
+Beyond decor, there are areas of your ice cream shop that need to be created with functionality in mind.

-- Serving/Dispensing Stations - Traditional ice cream shops will need to dedicate a large area for storing ice cream that is meant to be served.
-Typically several large freezer ice cream cabinets are required to store all of the flavors.
-The more modern variants of ice cream shops that charge by weight won’t require this, but they will require ice cream dispensers to be placed all around the store.
+- Serving/Dispensing Stations - Traditional ice cream shops will need to dedicate a large area for storing the ice cream meant for serving.
+Typically, several large freezer ice cream cabinets are required to store the flavors.
+The more modern variants of ice cream shops that charge by weight won’t require this, but they will require ice cream dispensers to be placed around the store.